 CLAES OLDENBURG & COOSJE VAN BRUGGEN

 © Claes Oldenburg and Coosje van Bruggen.
 Courtesy of the Estate of Claes Oldenburg & Coosje van Bruggen and Paula Cooper Gallery, New York.
-Photo: Oriol Tarridas.
+Photo: Timothy Schenck

 The works on view will include two of the giant works for which Oldenburg and van Bruggen were so widely known, installed on the outdoor plazas and highly visible from Park Avenue, as well as plaster sculptures first shown in the East Village in 1961, iconic fabric “soft” sculptures from the 1960s and 1970s, and drawings for proposed colossal monuments (such as a Good Humor bar to replace the Pan Am Building).